Terkwood/book/src/tech/adding_redis_streams_to_rust.md

 ## Why Does Rust Need Redis Streams? 🔎

 Regardless of how quickly we all adopt the Redis Streams, the new features are over a year old, so there was [some support expressed](https://github.com/mitsuhiko/redis-rs/issues/162#issuecomment-627459529) for including the streams commands within the main library.

+It's great that the community came together and created a [separate lib](https://github.com/grippy/redis-streams-rs) exposing the Redis Streams API.
+But Redis Streams is a first-class citizen of the larger Redis API, so it makes sense to include it as part of the leading Redis crate.

-We've implemented it as a Feature, so that if you want to reduce your compile time 🦀, you can explicitly disable streams support.
+We've exposed the new Redis Streams commands as a feature in the redis-rs lib.
+If you want to reduce your compile time 🦀, you can explicitly disable streams support.
+This is the same as how geospatial operators work in redis-rs, so it should be a familiar concept for developers who have experience with the lib and who want to try out Streams.

 ## Off-the-Cuff Comparison with Kafka Streams 🌽